apache/incubator-datalab/USER_GUIDE.md

 On the right pane of window you also can see buttons to fetch last changes of repository, add upstreams and switch between branches.

-To see all modified files - click on the "circle" button on the center:
+To see all modified files - click on the "Circle" button on the center:

 ![Git_ui_ungit_changes](doc/ungit_changes.png)